Brooke Cars

-Brooke Cars Ltd is a British car manufacturer of specialist sports cars, based near Honiton in Devon, England.
+Brooke Cars Limited is a British car manufacturer of specialist sports cars, based near Honiton in Devon, England.
 It was established in 2002, following the purchase of the vehicle rights from Brooke Kensington.

 Models

 The company produces one model, the Double R, a lightweight two-seater open sports car weighing around 510 kg.
 It is powered by a 2.3-litre Cosworth engine in a range of outputs from 200 bhp to 400 bhp.
 The Double R is similar to the previous 1990s Brooke Kensington ME 190.